robinverstraelen/ccp-autoscaler/README.md

 A step by step walkthrough to get this up and running in your own environment:

 1. Clone this GIT repository (git clone https://github.com/robinverstraelen/ccp-autoscaler.git)
-2. Change directory to ccp-autoscaler
+2. Change directory to ccp-autoscaler (cd ccp-autoscaler)
 3. Insert your ECDSA private key into the [private.key](src/private.key) file (edit the file and paste in the key)
 4. Build your docker image using the [Dockerfile](Dockerfile) (docker build -t "imagename" .)
 5. Push the Docker image to your repository (docker push "imagename")